Raphael-Gisler-AGI/ODataV4/docs/cap/remoteservice.md

   }
 ```

 Usually, the path for **impl** should point to a **csn** or **cds** file.
-However, if we search for a JS file, we can overwrite the implementation with an empty function because we do not actually need an implementation.
+However, if you search for a JS file, you can overwrite the implementation with an empty function because you do not actually need an implementation.

 ```javascript
 cds.service.impl(function () {});
 ```

-Finally, we need to create a custom handler, similar to any API in Cap, that modifies our request and sends it to the remote service instead of our database.
+Finally, you need to create a custom handler, similar to any API in Cap, that modifies our request and sends it to the remote service instead of our database.

 ```javascript
 const cds = require("@sap/cds");